 The Adjustable Twin Saddle Stool from Kanewell features a thick layer of polyurethane foam which creates a firm but cushioned seating surface.
 Genuine top-grain leather provides a flexible and breathable surface and large diameter casters offer smooth movement throughout the workspace.
-Users who desire greater durability or who may need to clean or disinfect their seat on a regular basis may be interested in the Vinyl model which is waterproof and resistive to most common cleaners and disinfectant formulations.
+Those who desire greater durability or who may need to clean or disinfect their seat on a regular basis may be interested in the Vinyl version which is waterproof and resistive to most common cleaners and disinfectant formulations.

 Adjustable Width, Splay & Tilt

-Correct Spinal Alignment (Improved Posture)
+Correct Spinal Alignment for Improved Posture

 - Kanewell Twin Adjustable Saddle Stools are designed to restore the correct alignment of the spine .
-This is accomplished when the user's pelvis is tipped forward due to the 45° downward angle of the thighs.
-The forward tilt of the pelvis restores the natural "S-Curve" of the spine, positioning it where it can best provide the support necessary for the torso, neck and head.
-Traditional chair seats actually force the lumbar portion of the spine outward (creating a “C-Curve”), exerting unnatural and unsupported stress on the soft tissue muscles and ligaments of the lower back.
+This is accomplished when the pelvis is tipped forward due to the 45° downward angle of the thighs.
+The forward tilt of the pelvis restores the natural S-Curve of the spine, positioning it where it can best provide the support necessary for the torso, neck and head.
+Traditional chair seats actually force the lumbar portion of the spine outward (creating a C-Curve), exerting unnatural and unsupported stress on the soft tissue muscles and ligaments of the lower back.
 The improved alignment of the spine which Kanewell Saddles promote alleviates or removes that stress, reducing fatigue by enabling those tissues to relax and rest.
 Fixed saddle seats eliminate the option of enhancing this forward tilt of the pelvis to a greater degree.

 Ability to Deviate from Upright Position Securely